nikitab724/Maze/README.md

 To visualize the maze and path, use the button in the Java file.
 This will draw the maze and reveal the path upon pressing a button.

+The maze generation uses Kruskal's algorithm and the maze path finding is done by a depth-first search.

 Note: You can resize the window if your maze doesn't fit the current window size.
 My program doesn't resize automatically.